EVL87/ms08_067/README.md

 <h1>MS08_067 Exploit Script - Updated 2021 - Python 3 Version</h1>

-This is an updated version of the super old MS08-067 Python 3 exploit script.
-Credit to @andyacer
+This is an updated version of the super old MS08-067 exploit script.
+Versionated to Python 3.

 Cloned and edited from this repository: https://github.com/andyacer/ms08_067